pensadorsolucoes/IcarrosAPI/README.md

 List of functions and operations that can be used by sdk

 ### using token
-For all requests using integration sdk it is necessary to pass the token to an array.
+For all requests using integration sdk it is necessary to pass the token to an object $data.
 ```sh
 $data = new \stdClass();
 $data->token = $token; /* Token got on authentication */